BetterCrypto/Applied-Crypto-Hardening/CONTRIBUTING.md

 **Fork/clone, branch and commit or start a discussion on our mailing-list!**

-* *If you're not yet familiar with working with git we recommend giving https://try.github.io a shot.
-You'll know enough about git to work on this document in 15 minutes or less.*
+* If you're not yet familiar with using `git` we recommend giving https://try.github.io a shot.
+You'll know enough about `git` to work on this document in 15 minutes or less.
-* *Although our LaTeX source is mostly self-explanatory, if you're uncertain how to edit our guide correctly you might want to take a look at*:
+* Although our `LaTeX` source is mostly self-explanatory, if you're uncertain how to edit our guide correctly you might want to take a look at:
    * [Introduction to using TeX](http://www.math.harvard.edu/texman/)
    * [The Not So Short Introduction to LaTeX](https://tobi.oetiker.ch/lshort/lshort.pdf)
-   * ..or ask on our mailing-list for help.
+   * ..or ask on our [mailing-list for help](mailto:ach@lists.cert.at).

 Thank you kindly!
 We hope you'll enjoy working with us on this document.